Apple and cinnamon is one of my favorite autumn flavour combinations. Apples are in season, and they just scream for cinnamon!

-In my family, muffin tops are a hot-commodity, so when making these cookies, I tried for a fluffy muffin consistency.
-The secret is to barely mix the batter (similar to a muffin batter), and to wet your hands when forming the cookies because it’s super sticky.
+In my family, muffin tops are a hot-commodity, with bared bottoms often being left over for anyone unlucky enough to have missed a new batch.
+So when I made these cookies, I tried for a fluffy muffin consistency.
+The secret is to barely mix the batter (similar to a muffin batter), and to wet your hands when forming the cookies because the dough is super sticky.

 I can’t be the only one who thinks cookies for breakfast needs to become mainstream right?!
 Well here’s my contribution to that good fight!
-Pair it with some yogurt for a perfect morning meal 😃
+These also work well as part of a school lunch, or afterschool snack.
+Pair it with some yogurt for a nourishing and satisfying combination.

 Apple Cinnamon Muffin Tops